HIDIbyMS/adobe-pdf-embed-api-tutorial/README.md

 7. Click on Create Credentials.
 8. Note down the Client ID.
 This will be used later.

+### Copy Client ID into dc-config.js
+1. In the exercise code, navigate to resources/js/dc-config.js.
+This is loaded in the head of the exercise/index.html head.
+2. Set the clientId variable the Client ID you created earlier.

 ### Get Documentation
 You can access documentation (https://www.adobe.com/go/docsvcs_doc_pdfembed#://) for PDF Embed API.

 ## Exercise 1: Adding PDF Embed API to a Webpage

+### Copy Client ID into dc-config.js
+1. In the exercise code, navigate to resources/js/dc-config.js.
+This is loaded in the head of the exercise/index.html head.
+2. Set the clientId variable the Client ID you created earlier.

 ### Navigate PDF Embed API Demo
 1. Navigate to https://www.adobe.io/apis/documentcloud/dcsdk/pdf-embed.html